stitchdata/docs/_account-security/security/sso/single-sign-on.md

           - All team members in the account receive a password reset email
           - Team members must sign in using Stitch credentials
           - Team members may be invited or removed directly in Stitch
-          - The Magic Link feature is deactivated, even for {{ user-roles.sso-admin.name }} users
+          - The Magic Link feature becomes available for all active users of the account

           **Note**: This is also applicable when [switching to a different IdP](#switch-idp), as switching IdPs requires disabling the current SSO configuration.